Master-SC/terratest-simple/README.md

 ## to run Terratest Tests
 1. To run the Tests run `go test -v -timeout 30m`.
 Or if you want to run a specific test then run `go test terraform_example_test.go`

+## Integration with Github CI

+This repo is integrated with the Github CI (Github Actions).
+Any commit made to this repo will result a Terratest test to be trigge.
+The yml configaration file is present in the below location:
+.github/workflows/ci.yml